 This booklet summarizes the important features of your group benefits coverage.
 It is prepared as information only, and does not, in itself, constitute an agreement.
-The exact terms and conditions of your group benefits coverage are described in the group policy held by your employer.
-In the event of a difference of wording of the group policy, the group policy will prevail, to the extent permitted by law.
+The exact terms and conditions of your group benefits coverage are described in the group plan held by your employer.
+In the event of a difference of wording of the group plan, the group plan will prevail, to the extent permitted by law.